 Xceed Academy has specifically designed this API121-API 579 and ASME PCC-2 training course in order to provide you with logical stepwise procedures for assessing the existing structural integrity of equipment.
 This will help in deciding its fitness for the sustained service, choosing, and applying the appropriate remedial action.

 The ASME certification for mechanical engineers prepares you, as an individual to conduct quality checks of structural equipment.
 Also, this training course will impart in-depth knowledge in attendees regarding mechanics of adopting and implementing the rules of API 579 and ASME PCC-2, for their daily usage in professional work, with the help of real-life problem solving and case studies.
 This discussion will also embrace the related aspects of numerous Post-Construction Codes, like API 570 and API 510.
-Focussing on the ASME certification for mechanical engineers that we have created will help you enhance your skill and resume for construction-related job roles.
+Focusing on the ASME certification for mechanical engineers that we have created will help you enhance your skill and resume for construction-related job roles.

 - To comprehend the damage and in-service degradation experienced by Piping and Pressure vessels